Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

     sudo sd-mux-ctrl --device-serial=sd-wire_11 --ts
     ```
 7. Flash the SD card using `bmaptool` or balenaEtcher.
+    * download the OS image for the target DUT - [link for RPi image][rpios]
+    * to do this by `balenaEtcher` go to the [producer site][balena]
+    and follow his procedure how to download and flash SD card
+    * to do this by `bmaptool` reproduce the following steps:
+        - install bmaptool by opening terminal and typing the following command:
+            ```
+            sudo apt install bmap-tools
+            ```
+        - create the bmap by typing the following command:
+            ```
+            bmaptool create /path/to/your/image > /path/where/you/want/bmap/file/saved/bmapfilename.bmap
+            ```
+        - flash image to the SD card by typing the following command:
+            ```
+            sudo bmaptool copy --bmap ~/path/where/your/bmap/file/is/located /path/where/your/image/is/located /path/to/memory/device
+            ```
 8. Connect SD card to the DUT using `sd-mux-ctrl`:
     ```
     sudo sd-mux-ctrl --device-serial=sd-wire_11 --DUT